ironkayman/RebisTheory/rebis_theory.md

 This makes me think that the Kataclysm was the same grim portal, - the maelstrom of curse, - but on a far larger scale, whose size had allowed for the known aftermath.
 This could explain total erasure of Owlites and transformation or banishment of Kat tribe, transforming the rest in to the spookats and grimalkin.
 But through [Seraphynx](#seraphynx) it is more or less known how kats have looked originally, moreover having divine attributes to them, or sharing them with Owlites and Valkyries, embodying this period of time.

-#### The Moon and Nature Sprites
+#### The Moon, Nature Sprites, and Metaphysic Stack

 Lastly, due to connection of seemingly nature-themed magic and Nameless Realm, here we suggest a potential inspiration behind Nature Sprites.
-We have previously discussed their anatomy as closely related to nature, both being fur-coated nature-themed folk and their nature-themed spiral designs of magic [seen in the Firestorm Citadel](#almire-and-spirit-mother).
+We have previously discussed their anatomy as closely related to nature, both being fur-coated nature-themed civilization and their nature-themed spiral designs of magic [seen in the Firestorm Citadel](#almire-and-spirit-mother).

 The idea of those creatures in the context of heavenly, or rather Celestial Kingdom, reminds us of the moon rabbits - Jade Rabbits.
 They are relevant in the Chinese myth of Hou Yi and Moon Goddess Chang'e.